zhaozhuoran/minto/DEMO.md

 > **Important:** The public demo is a temporary preview service, not a production service.
 Do not rely on it for permanent access, and do not use it for anything that requires guaranteed availability.

+> **Connection issues:** In some regions, the demo may occasionally show a
+> connection interrupted or disconnected error due to regional network
+> conditions, routing, or cross-border connectivity.
+This does not necessarily
+> indicate a problem with the Minto service.
+For example, users in mainland
+> China may experience intermittent disconnections due to instability or
+> congestion on international network egress and cross-border routes.

 ## What Minto does

 Minto is not a self-contained web service or a command-line tool that produces